Home / Blog / Premium SaaS Boilerplate vs Free Starter: Which to Choose?

 - Usage-based billing patterns

-For context, launchsaas.dev includes code that's processed actual payments from 13,000+ real users across 8 different SaaS applications.
+For context, launchsaas.dev includes code that's processed actual payments from 13,000+ real users across multiple production SaaS applications.
 That's not theoretical—it's production-tested.

 Real Testing Coverage